 I’m going to drop my pastoral guard and admit something to you: I love Clint Eastwood westerns.
 There, I said it.
 Now hang on and hear the rest of it.
 I don’t love every scene in them, and I’m fully aware what valid criticisms can be brought against them.
-But I’m not going to tell a spiritual sounding lie and say that I don’t love those movies.
-(In the interest of full disclosure, I’ve got Dish Network with the DVR feature, which allows me to fast-forward through scenes I’d rather skip.)
+But I’m not going to lie and say that I don’t love those movies.
+(In the interest of full disclosure, I’ve got Dish Network with a DVR feature that allows me to fast-forward through scenes I’d rather skip.)

 What makes Eastwood’s justice so particularly appealing is the fact that it gets carried out so swiftly.
 In many scenes, troublemakers are dealt their comeuppance in a matter of seconds.
 In no case does the justice take more than the span of a movie.
 This stands in such stark contrast to our own legal system, a system that typically gets bogged down in things like continuations, booked court calendars, recesses, appeals, appeals of appeals, and retrials.